oozone/laravel-multiconfig/README.md

 ### Bag

-When Laraconfig migrates the new settings, these are created to all models.
+When Multiconfig migrates the new settings, these are created to all models.
 You can filter a given set of settings through "bags".

 By default, all settings are created under the `users` bag, but you can change the default bag for anything using the `bag()` method.